gorlapraveen/The-Learning-Documentation-Project/Debian/Buster/icecat-GNUicecat.md

 # GNU icecat

-GNUzilla is the GNU version of the Mozilla suite, and GNU IceCat is the GNU versionof the Firefox browser.
+GNUzilla is the GNU version of the Mozilla suite, and GNU IceCat is the GNU version of the Firefox browser.
 Its main advantage is an ethical one: it is entirely [free software](http://www.gnu.org/philosophy/free-sw.html).
 While the Firefox source code from the Mozilla project is free software, they distribute and recommend non-free software as plug-ins and addons.
 Also their trademark license imposes requirements for the distribution of modified versions that make it inconvenient to exercise freedom 3.